Ibtisam-Mohammad/Cohere-Interview-Bot/README.md

 ## Usage

 To use the chatbot, simply run [Streamlit](https://cohear.streamlit.app/) and follow the prompts to upload your resume and job description.
 You can then start chatting with the chatbot to prepare for your interview.

+## Future Work
+- Add voice based interaction (most of the work done, just stuck!)
+- Make it fast - Due to _many_ API calls it is slow right now
+- Add question answer source for faster retrieval (Used a machine learning Q&A dataset - but wanted to generalize it for all jobs)
+- A better frontend
 ## Limitations
 - Hallucinations - can deviate from the topic !
 - Please note that the chatbot is not a substitute for professional interview preparation and is intended for educational and informational purposes only.